just4jc/corda/docs/source/key-concepts-core-types.rst

 A Corda contract is composed of three parts; the executable code, the legal prose, and the state objects that represent the details of a specific deal or asset.
 In relational database terms a state is like a row in a database.
+Legal prose refers to the legal contract template and parameters, and supporting static data (that never changes for the lifecycle of a contract).
+In contrast, state objects contain mutable data which we would expect to evolve over the lifetime of a contract.

 A reference to a state in the ledger (whether it has been consumed or not) is represented with a ``StateRef`` object.
 If the state ref has been looked up from storage, you will have a ``StateAndRef`` which is simply a ``StateRef`` plus the data.